anuragraj/philosopher/database.md

 `--custom`

-Skips the downloading of a fresh database and use an existing file instead.
-The custom file will also be used to build decoys and contaminants if desired.
+Skips the downloading of a fresh database and use an existing one instead.
+The custom file will also be used to create decoys and contaminants if desired.

 `--enzyme`